-Current situation: Gurbanmuradov's date of death is unknown, but in December 2015, the authorities released his body to the family.
-According to eyewitnesses of his funeral, his body weighed less than 50 kilograms, whereas at the time of arrest, Gurbanmuradov was of sturdy build and weighed more than 120 kilograms.
-Despite his obvious illness and exhaustion, the authorities chose not to release him or permit relatives to say goodbye to him before he died.
+Current situation: Gurbanmuradov died in prison on 1 December 2015 and the authorities released his body to the family on 2 December.
+He was buried the next day, 3 December.
+According to eyewitnesses of his funeral (information received by the Prove They Are Alive! campaign), his body weighed less than 50 kilograms.
+At the time of arrest, Gurbanmuradov was of sturdy build and weighed more than 120 kilograms.
 Gurbanmuradov's relatives received no information about him during his detention.